Baylor Law School: Practice Court

 The hallmark of the law school curriculum is its Practice Court program.
 Practice Court traces its roots to the original school; it was returned in 1922 shortly after the school was reinstituted.
-Though practice court is designed primarily for students who will practice law before Texas trial courts, it is mandatory for all students.
+Though Practice Court is designed primarily for students who will practice law before Texas trial courts, it is mandatory for all students.

-The program consists of three courses.
-Students should plan to attend lectures from 7:30 AM to noon and then be available to participate in course work from 1:00 PM onward each weekday (1:20 PM for Practice Court 3) and should expect to work late into the evenings:
+The program consists of four courses.
+Students should plan to attend lectures from 7:45 AM and then be available to participate in course work from 1:00 PM onward each weekday for Practice Court 1 and 2 and should expect to work late into the evenings.